create3000/x_ite/docs/_posts/components/X_ITE/VolumeMaterialExtension.md

 ## Overview

 VolumeMaterialExtension is an extension for [PhysicalMaterial](../../shape/physicalmaterial/) node and [SpecularGlossinessMaterial](../specularglossinessmaterial/) node.
+For this node to have an effect, add an [EnvironmentLight](../../lighting/environmentlight) node.

 The VolumeMaterialExtension node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *extensions.* It is available from X3D version 4.0 or higher.